MdeVillefort/asteroids/README.md

 A clone of asteroids using plain javascript and the canvas api.

 ## TODO
-1. Refactor game logic and loop code into its own class in a separate module.
-2. Spaceship/asteroid collision logic.
-3. Play/pause game feature.
-4. Explore using web workers to off load processing from main game loop.
+1. Display winning/losing screen when game ends.
+2. Create a menu UI for (re)starting the game.
+3. Set up backend to capture game states to train AI model.